locationtech/jts/web/docs/developer/index.md

-# JTS Topology Suite Developer’s Guide
+# JTS Developer Guide

 ## Overview

-The JTS Topology Suite is a Java API that implements a core set of spatial data operations  using an explicit precision model and robust geometric algorithms.
+The **JTS Topology Suite** is a Java API that implements a core set of spatial data operations  using an explicit precision model and robust geometric algorithms.
 It provides a complete  model for specifying 2-D linear Geometry.
 Many common operations in computational  geometry and spatial data processing are exposed in a clear, consistent and integrated API.
 JTS is intended to be used in the development of applications that support the validation,  cleaning, integration and querying of spatial datasets.

 This document is intended for developers who would like to use JTS to accomplish their spatial data processing requirements.
 It describes common uses of the JTS API and gives  code examples.

 ### Resources